History of Pakistan: Early period of Pakistan Movement

 In 1877, Syed Ameer Ali had formed the Central National Muhammadan Association to work towards the political advancement of the Indian Muslims, who had suffered grievously in 1857, in the aftermath of the failed Sepoy Mutiny against the East India Company; the British were seen as foreign invaders.
-But the organization declined towards the end of the 19th century.
+But the organisation declined towards the end of the 19th century.

 In 1885, the Indian National Congress was founded as a forum, which later became a party, to promote a nationalist cause.
 Although the Congress attempted to include the Muslim community in the struggle for independence from the British rule – and some Muslims were very active in the Congress – the majority of Muslim leaders, including the influential Sir Syed Ahmed Khan, did not trust the party.